cssr-tools/plopm/docs/text/introduction.rst

 -ncolor     Color for the inactive cells in the 2D maps ('w' by default, i.e., white).
 -lw         Line width separated by commas if more than one ('1' by default).
 -subfigs    Generate separated or a single Figure (e.g., '2,2' for four subfigures) ('' by default, i.e., separate figures).
--loc        Location of the legend ('best' by default).
+-loc        Location of the legend by passing the value to matplotlib.pyplot.legend; set to 'empty' to remove it ('best' by default).
 -delax      Delete aligned axis labels in subfigures ('0' by default).
 -printv     Print the avaiable variables to plot ('0' by default).
 -vtkformat  Format for each variable in the vtks, support for Float64, Float32, and UInt16 ('Float64' by default).